sttts/sttts.github.io/_posts/2016-01-13-kubernetes-node-evacuation.md

 This gives us a space separated list of pod names.

-Because we use `--all-namespaces`, we also see other namespaces than the `default` one, e.g. the kube-system namespace with the logging daemon fluentd (on GKE).
+Because we use `--all-namespaces`, we also see other namespaces than the `default` one, e.g. the `kube-system namespace with the logging daemon fluentd (on GKE).
 If we try to delete those pod names, the fluentd deletion will fail.
-We have to add namespaces to the output.
+We have to add namespaces to the output (and later use this when calling
+`kubectl delete pod --namespace=<namespace>`).
 That's easy:

 ```bash
 $ kubectl get pods --all-namespaces \